Mutanda mine: Resources and production

 In 2011, the mine produced over 63,700 tonnes of copper and over 7,900 tonnes of cobalt.

 The mine produced 199,000 tonnes of copper and 27,300 tonnes of cobalt in 2018.

 Facilities

 Facilities include a dense media separation concentrator and a hydrometallurgical plant for crushing, screening, milling, pre-leaching, leaching, clarification and SX/EW.

 In November 2011 Glencore announced intentions to expand annual capacity to 110,000 metric tons of copper metal.

 Glencore made an investment of $650 million to develop this capacity.

 Shabara

 Just north of the main Mutanda deposit is the Shabara open pit mine.
 Shabara lies within the exploitation area held by Mutanda Mining Sarl (MUMI), where artisanal mining is illegal.
-Shabara is run by the artisanal mining coöperative COMAKAT, who signed an agreement in 2010 with the previous majority owners of the Mutanda, the Dino Steel subsidiary of Groupe Bazano, allowing COMAKAT to exploit the pit.
+Shabara is run by the artisanal mining cooperative COMAKAT, who signed an agreement in 2010 with the previous majority owners of the Mutanda, the Dino Steel subsidiary of Groupe Bazano, allowing COMAKAT to exploit the pit.
 About 20,000 people work at Shabara.